 - Adding a payload can be as easy as adding a line to a text file

-4. W3af: It is another very popular tool which is built with python.
-This tool is specifically very good for web applications.
+It is another top-rated tool built with python.
+This tool is specifically perfect for web applications.
 W3af can detect over 200 types of security issues.